Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Simulation Results

-In this section, we compare the average runtimes of the rank replanning MILPs for both OARP-Replan approaches.
-Our approach relies on the MILP being solved efficiently so that the GTSP tour can be reliably computed within the time budget (preventing robot stoppages).
-The MILP from OARP-Original is excluded from this comparison as it does not constrain the GTSP input size.
+In this section, we compare the average runtimes of the rank replanning \docupdate{ILP}s for both OARP-Replan approaches.
+Our approach relies on the \docupdate{ILP} being solved efficiently so that the GTSP tour can be reliably computed within the time budget (preventing robot stoppages).
+The \docupdate{ILP} from OARP-Original is excluded from this comparison as it does not constrain the GTSP input size.

-Fig. \ref{fig:comparison-results-runtime}(a) and (b) show the comparison results in the fixed clutter and varying clutter datasets respectively, where we plotted the average MILP runtimes for each map.
-For the fixed clutter dataset, we observe that MILP-2's runtime scales better than MILP-1 as the size (area) of the environment increases.
-This is mainly due to the reduction in the MILP variables that speed up runtime.
-Moreover, we also observe in Fig \ref{fig:comparison-fixed-clutter}(b) that using MILP-2 resulted in slightly shorter stop times for larger maps (the plot for OARP-Replan-2 is close to zero while OARP-Replan-1 goes up to 100$s$ for one map).
-We believe that this difference will be exaggerated when computation power is constrained (e.g. low-cost robot hardware) to the point that it will affect coverage cost.
-Therefore, for such applications, we recommend MILP-2 over MILP-1.
-A future improvement of this work could involve combining both MILPs, with MILP-2 as a fallback for MILP-1.
+Fig. \ref{fig:comparison-results-runtime}(a) and (b) show the comparison results in the fixed clutter and varying clutter datasets respectively, where we plotted the average \docupdate{ILP} runtimes for each map. \docupdate{For the fixed clutter dataset, the maps are sorted in the order of increasing size (area) of the environment, and in-turn, the number of grid cells in the IOP.} We observe that \docupdate{ILP}-2's runtime scales better than \docupdate{ILP}-1 as the environment area increases.
+This is mainly due to the reduction in the \docupdate{ILP} variables that speed up runtime.
+Moreover, we also observe in Fig \ref{fig:comparison-fixed-clutter}(b) that using \docupdate{ILP}-2 resulted in slightly shorter stop times for larger maps (the plot for OARP-Replan-2 is close to zero while OARP-Replan-1 goes up to 100$s$ for one map).
+We believe that this difference will be exaggerated when computation power is constrained (e.g. low-cost robot hardware) to the point that it will affect coverage time.
+Therefore, for such applications, we recommend \docupdate{ILP}-2 over \docupdate{ILP}-1.
+A future improvement of this work could involve combining both \docupdate{ILP}s, with \docupdate{ILP}-2 as a fallback for \docupdate{ILP}-1.

-For the varying clutter dataset, we observe that the average runtimes of both MILPs are comparable, with MILP-1 performing better overall.
-Increasing clutter seems to slightly change both MILPs' runtimes, and as such, we observed no drastic runtime difference as with the fixed clutter dataset.
+For the varying clutter dataset, we observe that the average runtimes of both \docupdate{ILP}s are comparable, with \docupdate{ILP}-1 performing better overall.
+Increasing clutter seems to slightly change both \docupdate{ILP}s' runtimes, and as such, we observed no drastic runtime difference as with the fixed clutter dataset. \docupdate{While this comparison was performed with a fixed tool width (grid cell size), changing the tool width could either increase or decrease the number of grid cells for all maps.
+However, since the change in map area also has the same effect, we expect the observed trend to be maintained with a change in tool width.}